TV screen technology explained

 But fear not.
 Although the technology they describe is often very clever, you need to get to grips with only a few things to identify the type of TV screen you need.
 Here, we round up the key TV technologies.
 You will find more in-depth information on other features in the other pages of this guide.

 Advances in LED (light emitting diode) technology have seen plasma and more traditional LCD screens fall by the wayside.
 The tiny lights in LED sets allow them to be slimmer than lamp-lit LCD TVs.

 Most TVs in the shops have standard LED screens.
-But while plasma was once the screen technology of high-end, expensive TVs, now you’re more likely to hear about OLED (organic LED) or quantum dots.
+High-end, expensive TVs are now usually OLED (organic LED) or QLED, which uses quantum dots.
 It’s a key battleground for the South Korean TV manufacturers: LG says OLED will give the best possible picture quality, but Samsung opts for quantum dots instead.